 Sociology is a popular subject and has continued to attract a high uptake at both GCSE and A- Level and has been extremely successful in ensuring its students are successful with their results at both key stages.
 Furthermore, Teaching & Learning across the department is consistently at the highest level and through constant scrutiny and by observing teaching within the school, we maintain this, in order to ensure that students have the best experience of learning in the subject.
 A number of our students at A-level choose to continue their study of Sociology in higher education.

 As students move through Key Stage 4 they study different aspects of the course including the family, education system and social stratification.
 At each stage students consider different approaches to the function of these social institutions and whose interests they serve in society.
 These topics have been purposefully chosen to broaden a students’ experience and to help them prepare for life as citizens.
 They include the media, crime and deviance, education, social stratification and research methods.
 Teachers make links to the course content and current affairs like terrorism, knife crime, the gender pay gap and the media.
 This places the learning in a context that students understand and supports students in understanding new concepts like functionalism and neoliberalism.

 Key Stage 4

 Sociology would suit students who are interested in understanding the relationship of the individual and society and whether or not our behaviours are determined by social structures or whether we have free will to behave as we please.

-The curriculum in Years 9 and 10 includes topics such as: Studying Society, Education and Families and Households.
+The curriculum in Year 10 includes topics such as: Studying Society, Education and Families and Households.
 Students are encouraged to undertake and formally write up their own research process and findings as an interim assessment at the end of year 10, to develop their understanding of how sociology works.
 The curriculum in Years 10 and 11 includes topics such as: Crime and Deviance, Mass Media, Power and Social Inequality, all of which are assessed through examination.